jaketimm/Business-Website-Template---No-CMS/blog/how-does-the-built-in-cms-work.md

 From here you can do all of the standard blog formatting, including different header sizes, text styles, as well as inserting images directly into the posts.

 Once you publish a post, it will automatically be saved in your websites files and added to the blog post preview page.

+Posts can be added, removed, or edited at any time.